solita/solita.github.com/_posts/2021-10-08-grokking-clojure-transducers.md

 title: Grokking Clojure transducers
 author: eerohe
 excerpt: >
-  Transducers are great and if you're not already using them, you're a terrible person and you should feel bad.
+  What are transducers and why should I care?
+Here's an attempt to answer that question.
 tags:
  - clojure
  - transducers